AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 }
 ```
 Figure.
 The outline main program for ALS Prolog.
-The PI_prolog_init function performs the initilization of ALS Prolog.
+The PI_prolog_init function performs the initialization of ALS Prolog.
 PI_top_level() starts a prolog shell.
 Finally, when shell terminates and PI_top_level
 returns, PI_shutdown cleans up in preparation for exit.
 Once the Prolog system is
-initilized C defined Prolog predicates can be initilized using the PI_INIT macro.
+initialized C defined Prolog predicates can be initialized using the PI_INIT macro.

 When this main is compiled it creates a simple Prolog shell program.
 This shell
 used standard input and output for communication.